terramate-io/terramate/docs/codegen/generate-hcl.md

 ## Partial Evaluation

 A partial evaluation strategy is used when generating HCL code.
-This means that you can generate code with unknown references and those will be copied verbatim to the generated code.
+This means that you can generate code with unknown references/function calls and those will be copied verbatim to the generated code.

 Lets assume we have a single global: